trustedanalytics-ng/platform-wiki/Platform-Administration/administration_manageorgsusers.md

 ##Adding users to the organization

-> System admins can add users to the single platform organization.
+> System admins can add users to the platform.
 If the user does *not* already have a user account on the platform, TAP generates an invitation email to the user.

-Here are the steps to invite a user to the single platform organization:
+Here are the steps to invite a user to the platform:

 1. Navigate to **User Management > Manage Organization Users**.